buttonwoodcx/bcx-aurelia-dnd/src/tutorial/re-order-list-part3.md

 > Note inside item's `dndHover(location)` , we carefully check half of target element height to avoid some endless swapping of two items.
 Very similar to what dragula does for re-ordering list.

-> All of this complexity is due to isolation. `DndService` doesn't know all those items are created by Aurelia repeater, and Aurelia repeater doesn't know `DndService` tries to order the item list.
-We will build a customized Aurelia repeater to bridge this gap.

 Finally, let's look at [testing](#/testing).